Confession: this gluten-free lemon loaf cake didn’t last 24 hours in my kitchen.

 Luckily for us both though (because don’t you worry, I ate the other half by myself in one sitting), this lemon loaf cake is far less sinful than what I usually walk away with at my local bakery.
 It’s sweetened naturally with a modest amount of maple syrup and coconut sugar.
-It’s topped with a little anti-inflammatory turmeric coconut butter glaze–no powdered sugar here.
+It’s topped with a little anti-inflammatory turmeric coconut butter glaze.
+As you know, I love golden milk turmeric oatmeal, so I sneak it into all my breakfast baked goods these days.
 And for a cake, it’s fairly high in protein thanks to the plentiful eggs, almond meal, and collagen powder, which boosts both the batter and the drizzle.

 As I mentioned earlier this summer, I’ve been on a mission post-SIBO to get as much Great Lakes Gelatin Collagen as possible into my meals.
 Not only do my nails and hair feel stronger when I’m getting a regular dose, but it’s helping to rebuild my gut lining behind the scenes.